HeavyMedl/HowToJavaScript/README.md

 	![reddit-json](http://i.imgur.com/Jmyz6EO.png)

-	If you click on the dropdowns contained in this Object, you can look at the name-value pairs associated with your specific request to `http://www.reddit.com/.json`.
-Notice that specific properties of this Object correlate with the descriptions listed on the Reddit documentation.
+	If you expand the nested properties of the Object returned from `http://www.reddit.com/.json`, you'll notice they correlate with the descriptions listed on the Reddit documentation page.

 	For example, this Object has a `kind` equal to `Listing`.
 According to the documentation, a `kind` is "a String identifier that denotes the object's type.
 Some examples: Listing, more, t1, t2, ..".
 The `Listing` *kind* is "Used to paginate content that is too long to display in one go."

 	If you expand the `data` Object you'll see a property called `children` which is an array of Objects representing a collection of `t3` Objects, which are the threads.
 Expand the `data` Object nested in the thread Object to see the text displayed on Reddit's front page.